 The final scenario is to assume that before our investor forgot his account password, he at least managed to change the settings to automatically reinvest any dividends back into more Coke stock.
 In this case, the total return amounts to $35,250 worth of Coca-Cola shares.
 Quick math puts that at around 6.5% in terms of annual returns (and a one percentage point per year increase compared to just letting the dividends accumulate).

 That performance doesn’t look too bad overall.
 I mean, it certainly isn’t great.
 It underperformed the 8% annual returns (including dividends) of the S&P 500 over the same period.
 That said, there are a couple of additional points to consider here.
 First, the starting value of the stock was insanely expensive relative to the future growth potential of the company.
 Indeed, the stock actually only topped out two years later.
 That meant dividends were being reinvested into even more overvalued stock for a whole two years.

 Secondly, the share price didn’t actually hit rock bottom until five years after that.
 Or put another way, our investor was actually looking at seven years before the stock even started to approach an attractive valuation.
 That’s a good chunk of the twenty-year timeframe just spent in the wilderness of dead money territory.

 It might seem painful at the time, but putting money to work – even if it is just reinvesting dividends when the share price is going sideways – can have a huge impact on returns down the line.
 All things considered, beating inflation by three percentage points every year isn’t such a bad outcome after all.
 And that was made possible because the underlying business continued to be the profit machine that it had been historically.

 If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+This gives me a rough idea as to what kind of content is popular.
+If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!